simatec/ioBroker.backitup/docs/en/backitup.md

 ---

 # Docker support
-As of version 2.2.0, backup and restore are supported in the official Docker container.

 Since no database systems should be installed in the Docker container, backups of all databases are not supported and cannot be selected in a recognised Docker container by default.
 To be able to back up external databases anyway, two container environment variables must be set:

 * IOB_BACKITUP_EXTDB=true
 * PACKAGES